Creating a 30 60 90 Sales Plan [Step by Step Guide]

 • Gather data and prepare it for analysis

-• Use data to make decisions regarding the effectiveness of sales strategies, including what is going right and what is going wrong, where improvements can be made, and any opportunities for future growth
+• Use data to make decisions regarding effectiveness of sales strategies, including what is going right and what is going wrong, where improvements can be made, and any opportunities for future growth

 • Review each team member's performance and ensure that they are staying on track